Model of Cyber Victimization: Study on College Student in Indonesia

 The participation criteria for this study were college students who have social media accounts and actively use social media.
 The sampling technique used was purposive sampling.
 The participation criteria for this study were college students who have social media accounts and actively use social media.
 Participants were required to be within the age range of typical college students (18-25 years old).
 They were recruited from the provinces of West Sumatra and Riau.
 The sampling technique used was purposive sampling.
 Purposive sampling was chosen because it allows for the selection of participants who meet specific criteria that are crucial for the research objectives.
 In this study, the focus was on understanding cyber victimization among college students who are active social media users.
 By using purposive sampling, we ensured that the participants had relevant experiences and characteristics necessary for providing meaningful insights into the factors contributing to cyber victimization.
 This method also facilitated the recruitment of a diverse group of students from different regions, enhancing the generalizability of the findings within the specified geographic scope

-Data on cyber victimization were obtained through a scale developed by another study [16].
+Data on cyber victimization were obtained through a scale developed previous study [16].
 This Likert scale consists of 11 items with response options ranging from never, once, two or three times, more than three times (score values for responses ranging from 5, 4, 3, 2, 1).
 Youth psychopathic, brief sensation seeking, and social interaction anxiety were measured using scales [24].
 Brief sensation seeking was measured with a sensation-seeking scale, with response options being strongly agreed, agree, neutral, disagree, and strongly disagree (scores for responses ranging from (5, 4, 3, 2, 1).
 Social interaction anxiety was measured with the social anxiety scale with responses ranging from not at all, slightly agree, somewhat agree, strongly agree, and very strongly agree (scores for responses ranging from 5, 4, 3, 2, 1).
 Youth psychopathic traits were measured with the youth psychopathic traits inventory scale, with response options being strongly agree, agree, disagree, and strongly disagree (scores for responses ranging from 4, 3, 2, 1).

 All scales used were adapted linguistically and culturally into the Indonesian language, following the principles of adapting scales linguistically and culturally [25].
 This process received permission from the original scale authors (through email correspondence).